bhavnasingh94/VBA_stocks_analysis/README.md

         startTime = Timer

-'1)Format the output sheet on the "All Stocks Analysis" worksheet.
-    Worksheets("All Stocks Analysis").Activate

     Range("A1").Value = "All Stocks (" + yearValue + ")"
     Cells(3, 1).Value = "Ticker"
     Cells(3, 2).Value = "Total Daily Volume"
     Cells(3, 3).Value = "Return"

-'2)Initialize an array of all tickers.

     Dim tickers(12) As String
     'Creates and array with 12 elements